Health Champions are given the opportunity to join our team as a Campaign Volunteer.

 Norma Jean, a trained osteopath, said the great thing about being a health champion is that you are never alone.

-She is able to discuss health advice and signpost her patients where to get it and if she needs additional information she can call on the My Health Matters team.
+She is able to discuss health advice and signpost her patients where to get it.

 “While the patient is in your treatment room, I can give them some information about self-treatment.
 It could be about stopping smoking, being under a lot of stress or talking about a family member’s dementia.